prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 description: "This article explores the God of the gaps concept, tracing how science has historically provided natural explanations for mysteries once attributed to God.
 We examine today's biggest scientific questions-like the origin of the universe and consciousness-to understand the evolving and complex relationship between faith and reason."
 ---

 Ever look up at a thunderstorm and wonder what causes that brilliant flash of lightning?
 For most of us, the answer involves atmospheric pressure and static discharge.
-But for our ancestors, that same flash was something else entirely: a thunderbolt from Zeus, a strike from Thor’s hammer.
+But for our ancestors, that same flash was something else entirely: a thunderbolt from Zeus, a strike from Thor's hammer.
 It was an act of God.

 This is the perfect illustration of a powerful, centuries-old idea known as the **“God of the gaps.”**